pyquil.quil module

 A mapping from memory region names to lists of offsets appearing in the program.

-pyquil.quil.instantiate_labels(instructions: Iterable[AbstractInstruction]) List[AbstractInstruction][source]
+pyquil.quil.instantiate_labels(instructions: Iterable[AbstractInstruction]) list[AbstractInstruction][source]

-Takes an iterable of instructions which may contain label placeholders and assigns them all defined values. :return: list of instructions with all label placeholders assigned to real labels.
+Take an iterable of instructions which may contain label placeholders and assigns them all defined values.

 pyquil.quil.merge_programs(prog_list: Sequence[Program]) Program[source]

-Merges a list of pyQuil programs into a single one by appending them in sequence.
+Merge a list of pyQuil programs into a single one by appending them in sequence.

 Deprecated since version 4.0: This function will be removed.
 Use Program addition instead.